-Because engineers (as professionals) are required to exercise judgement, they must avoid situations in which their judgement is subject to question.
+Because engineers (as professionals) are required to exercise judgment, they must avoid situations in which their judgment is subject to question.
 That is, they must avoid the perception that they are acting in their own self-interest, rather than the interests of their clients.
 It undermines the social contract, and thus risks damaging the privilege enjoyed by all engineering professionals.

 In the last video in this post, Dr. Loui makes a distinction between ethical decisions, rather than technical or other kinds of decisions.

 There are several philosophical approaches to moral reasoning and they do not always agree.
 The conflict between different moral ideas is a popular basis for comedy.
 The famously successful television series’ Seinfeld and M*A*S*H were based on exploration of moral issues.
 Professional ethics education typically focuses on the duties or obligations of the professional to society.